This recipe for easy roasted Kielbasa sausage and potatoes transforms the beloved Polish sausage into a delicious one-dish meat and potatoes dinner.

 First, prepare your potatoes for roasting.
 Since these guys grow underground, you can expect some dirt to cling to their skin.
 Run the spuds under cold water and gently scrub any dirt off the surface of the potatoes.
 Place the clean potatoes on a cutting board for the next step.

-Next, working on a cutting board, slice the kielbasa into roughly 1-inch rounds.
-There’s no need to measure but opt for similar-sized pieces so the meat cooks evenly.
-Likewise, cut the potatoes into halves or quarters if they’re very large.
-Place the meat and potatoes into a mixing bowl.
+Next, working on a cutting board, slice both the potatoes and the kielbasa into roughly 1-inch rounds.
+There’s no need to measure.
+Opt for similar-sized pieces so the meat cooks evenly.

 Now let’s season everything.
 First, drizzle the olive oil into the bowl, using just enough to lightly coat the sausage and potatoes pieces.
 Next, add a few pinches of salt.
 And finally, add the finishing touches of garlic and the parsley.